research-virtualfortknox/msb-client-websocket-python/doc/publish_release.md

 bumpversion [ major | minor | patch ]
 ```

-## Publish Version Of Library (travis)
+## Publish Version Of Library (Github Action)

-Travis CI will automatically publish the project to PyPy registry if:
+Github Action will automatically publish the project to PyPy registry if:
 * project version was updated using `bumpversion`
 * new version commited
 * git `TAG` has beed created for commit